 Her commitment to community development extends beyond the doors of NCNW headquarters and she currently serves on several national and local boards.
 These boards include the National Center for Civil and Human Rights, The Carter Center, the Congressional Black Caucus Foundation, the Woodruff Arts Center, and Clark-Atlanta University.
 Ms. Jones is a member of the Comcast NBC/Universal Diversity Council, the Rotary Club of Atlanta, the Society of International Business Fellows, Delta Sigma Theta Sorority, Inc., and the Links.

-Dionne brings more than 20 years of varied HR experience to Cox Automotive.
+Dionne brought more than 20 years of varied HR experience to Cox Automotive.
 For the four (4) years prior to joining Cox, she led the diversity and inclusion teams for Lockheed Martin’s IT and Space businesses.
 Prior to joining Lockheed Martin, Dionne spent almost ten years of her career at MetLife where she led the diversity, inclusion and HR compliance program for the Americas in her role as Diversity Director.
 She also has a background in Employee Relations and EEO/Affirmative Action compliance across various industries including finance, academia and local government.

 Dionne has studied at Pace University, State University of New York and the University of Phoenix, and obtained her degrees in Business Administration and Management.
 More importantly, her passions include fishing, dog training and French fries.
 In her free time, she serves at the beck and call of her daughter, Felicity, grandchildren – Kennedy & Mason, and six younger siblings who all believe she only exists to be their entertainment and uncompensated life coach.